Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Upgrade Service Fabric cluster basic load balancer.md

           },
 ```
 Private IP 10.0.0.250 was used as an example but you can set this value as needed. make sure the privateIPAllocationMethod is set to Static.
-5. Click PUT at the top of the page and wait for the update to complete.
+3. Click PUT at the top of the page and wait for the update to complete.
+After this you can remove the public ip resource if it's not being used.